microsoft/healthfutures-evagg/docs/SEMANTIC_KERNEL.md

+# Semantic Kernel - notes cache

+These notes aren't useful in the current version of this repository, but will be revisited when we re-incorporate semantic kernel.

 ## Configuration

 Execution of code within this repo requires execution of APIs hosted either by OpenAI or the Azure OpenAI Service.
 Accessing these APIs require configuration details that are specific to a given user and organization. **Do not share your api keys or other secrets; do not commit them to source control.**